 - Physical examination: Doctors may examine children to check their physical health and general appearance.
 They may check their head, eyes, skin, muscle movement, speech, and other characteristics to rule out the possibility of any disorder.

 - Hearing test: The healthcare provider may also refer children to an audiologist to check hearing abilities that affect language and speech.
+In young infants, brain stem evoked potential tests are performed.
 The audiologist may perform different tests based on the child’s age.
 If a problem is diagnosed, children are referred to a specialist for further treatment.

 There are no specific laboratory tests to determine the developmental delay in children.
 However, based on the developmental screening, pediatricians advise further testing and steps for treatment.